Give a Beat 2025 Annual Impact Report

 Rooted in Us Youth Summit

 Give a Beat participated in the Los Angeles County Department of Youth Development’s Rooted in Us Youth Summit, held at the Beehive in South Central Los Angeles.
-The team engaged hundreds of young people through back-to-back DJ workshops, with alumnus Koeppell providing live DJ sets and five Teaching Artists, including alumni Daniel and Geri, leading hands-on instruction across five workstations, reaching approximately 70 youth per station.
+The team engaged hundreds of young people through back-to-back DJ workshops, with alumnus Koeppell providing live DJ sets and five Teaching Artists, including alumni Daniel and Geri, leading hands-on instruction across five workstations, reaching approximately 350 youth.
 The event offered an accessible entry point for youth to explore music, collaboration, and creative expression at scale.

 Girls Empowerment Conference